hzz0024/BioinfoTools/README.md

 # BioinfoTools

-The part includes bioinformatics tools for data analyses and visualization.
+This part includes bioinformatics tools for data analyses and visualization.

 ## Table Of Content